 You cannot optimize your website’s conversion rate without having questions that are right.
 You should not ask why your conversion rate is low.
 Instead, ask why your bounce rate is high.
 When the majority of the people in Singapore who visit your site leave before completing your desired goal, this will cause a low conversion rate.

 People will not complete a purchase on your site if they are not staying on your site long enough.

 To understand bounce rate as a Google Analytics tool for analyzing your website’s engagement capacity, it is essential to understand the following bounce rate calculations.

 - Segmented Bounce Rate: The aggregate of bounces on all the pages of a particular segment (selection of pages) on a website within a specific timeframe over the cumulative visits on every page in that segment of the website within that same period.

-- Page Level Bounce Rate: Total number of bounces on a single session a definite period over the aggregate visits (first pageview hit) of that session within the same period.
+- Page-Level Bounce Rate: Total number of bounces on a single session a definite period over the aggregate visits (first pageview hit) of that session within the same period.

-- Site-Wide Bounce Rate: the cumulative number of bounces on every page in the site with a specific timespan divided by the aggregate of visits on every page in the website during a specific period.
+- Site-Wide Bounce Rate: the cumulative number of bounces on every page in the site with a specific time span divided by the aggregate of visits on every page in the website during a specific period.

-The calculations point out two things: When a visitor accessed your website’s homepage and exited the page without executing any action, it warrants to be categorised as 100% bounce for that session.
+The calculations point out two things: When a visitor accessed your website’s homepage and exited the page without executing any action, it warrants to be categorized as 100% bounce for that session.
 And, when a user accessed the third or the fourth page of your website, the bounce rate will be 0%.

 The analyses help put bounce rate into context on a detailed level.

-The significance of Traffic Sources to Bounce Rate
+The Significance of Traffic Sources to Bounce Rate